michaeljseiter/mux.sh/content/blog/welcome-to-mux.md

 - Deep dives (when I have the energy)
 - Honest, personal notes about learning and building

-If you like dev tools, data, weird CLI stuff, or watching someone nerd out in public — you might enjoy hanging around.
+If you like dev tools, data, weird CLI stuff, or watching someone nerd out in public, you might enjoy hanging around.

 Thanks for stopping by.

 – Michael